zarrabeitia/adolpy/README.txt

 partial derivatives as they move through the function.
 Each overloaded method must call the original implementation and perform the chain rule.
-To reduce the boilerplate code (call the original implementation, then compute the derivative, then wrap the two values into a new Active), I wrote decorators that given the derivative function, will add the rest of the boilerplate (call the original, wrap in a new Active).
+To reduce the boilerplate code (call the original implementation, then compute the derivative, apply the chain rule, then wrap the two values into a new Active), I wrote decorators that given the derivative function, will add the rest of the boilerplate (call the original, apply the chain rule, wrap in a new Active).

 THIS IS A TOY PROJECT